 255B Mendoza College of Business

 Rev. Oliver Williams, C.S.C., serves as a member of the faculty of the Mendoza College of Business at the University of Notre Dame and is the director of the Center for Ethics and Religious Values in Business.
-He is the editor or author of 20 books as well as numerous articles on business ethics in journals such as the Harvard Business Review, California Management Review, Business Ethics Quarterly, the Journal of Business Ethics, Journal of Corporate Citizenship, and Theology Today.
-Recent books include Corporate Social Responsibility: The Role of Business in Sustainable Development and Sustainable Development: The UN Millennium Development Goals, The UN Global Compact and The Common Good (Editor), both published in 2014.
+He is the editor or author of 20 books as well as numerous articles on business ethics in journals such as the Harvard Business Review, California Management Review, Business Ethics Quarterly, the Journal of Business Ethics, Journal of Corporate Citizenship, The African Journal of Business Ethics, and Theology Today.
+Recent books include Corporate Social Responsibility: The Role of Business in Sustainable Development (author) and Sustainable Development: The UN Millennium Development Goals, The UN Global Compact and The Common Good (Editor), both published in 2014.
 He served as associate provost of the University of Notre Dame from 1987-94 and is a past chair of the Social Issues Division of the Academy of Management.
-In 2006, he was appointed a member of the three-person Board of Directors at the United Nations Global Compact Foundation.
-The United Nations Global Compact is the world's largest voluntary corporate citizenship initiative with over 8,000 businesses in 135 countries as members.
+In 2006, he was appointed a member of the four-person Board of Directors at the United Nations Global Compact Foundation.
+The United Nations Global Compact is the world's largest voluntary corporate citizenship initiative with over 9,000 businesses in 160 countries as members.
 For the last 15 years, from May until July, Williams served as a Visiting Professor at the Graduate School of Business of the University of Cape Town and Stellenbosch University.
 He has also served as the Donald Gordon Visiting Fellow at the University of Cape Town.
 In the 2012-13 academic year, he served as an International Scholar at Kyung Hee University in Seoul, South Korea and has taught there during the month of July since 2000.
 He also has been named as Professor Extraordinary at the University of Stellenbosch in South Africa.